SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-29-jnj-vaccine-relatively-pretty.md

 ## Conclusion

 Overall, it's disappoinging that this vaccine is not at the 95% level we've seen before.
-But, it's better than flu vaccines that we _know_ are a good &amp; useful thing and it's above the 50% efficacy threshold the FDA set to stop community contagion.
+But, it's better than flu vaccines that we _already know_ are a good &amp; useful thing and it's above the 50% efficacy threshold the FDA set to stop community spread.

 So&hellp; not a "knockout punch" in the words of Herper at STAT News, but still pretty good and useful.